 The heavy-quark potential can be written as

+$ r_0 $ (and $ r, r_h, r_s $) are dimensionless with $ L_{AdS_5} = 1 $; $\ln(r_0)$ and $ -2 r_0 g w(0) $ are UV divergence counterterms standard in holographic QCD used to cancel the power-law/logarithmic divergences of the integrand at $ r \to 0 $ and residual boundary divergences at $ r = r_0 $, ensuring a finite physical potential $ E $.
+The physical separation $ L $ is mapped from the dimensionless $ r_0 $ via Eq. (\ref{eq5}).

-In the Andreev-Zakharov model, the string tension is \(g=0.176\), and the function \(w(r)\) is given by \(w(r) = e^{sr^2}\), where \(s=0.45\).
+In the Andreev-Zakharov model, the parameter $g$ (related to the string tension) is fixed as \(g=0.176\), while the deformation factor \(w(r)\) takes the form \(w(r) = e^{sr^2}\) with \(s=0.45\).
+These values are determined from fits to the meson spectrum \cite{Andreev:2006vy, ParticleDataGroup:2004fcd} and the Cornell potential \cite{Andreev:2006ct, Eichten:1978tg}.
 At zero temperature, we only need to set \(f(r)=1\).
 In the next section, we will first use the KANs to construct the holographic model at vanishing temperature.

-\section{Construction of a KANS-based holographic model}
+\section{Construction of a KANs-based holographic model}

 Based on KANs, we reconstruct the deformation factor \(w(r)\) in this section.
 We assume that \(w(r)\) is a specific function derived from the lattice data, with the string tension \(g\) used as a free parameter.